 With a loss of appetite, we’re less likely to binge-eat or stress eat whenever we feel down and depressed.
 These habits are one of the primary maintaining factors with depression-related obesity.

-By gradually reducing weight in obese or overweight, depressed individuals, you can reduce the impact this added fat has on the process of depression.
+By gradually reducing weight in obese or overweight, depressed individuals, you can minimize the impact this added fat has on the process of depression.

 For more information check out our beginner’s guide to modafinil for weight loss.